NickNqck/UHC_Meetup/README.md

-This plugin is the entire property of NickNqck/BoulotKanao
+This plugin is the entire property of NickNqck !

+Ce plugin est l'entière propriété de NickNqck !